Two alternative Eastward routes:

 EAST INDIA DOCK BASIN NATURAL PARK

+The only surviving basin of the East India Docks is the Entrance Basin, which eventually became a nature reserve as part of the Lee Valley Park with several Grade II listed features.
 East India Dock Basin is the largest remaining part of the early 19th century East India Docks complex.
 Owned by Lee Valley Regional Park Authority it has been identified as a site to be enhanced to fulfil its potential as a heritage resource and nature reserve.

 MILLENIUM BEACON